marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_010.png)

-In theory one should convert the brick texture from sRGB to linear RGB prior to senting it to {jit.gl.pbr}.
+In theory one should convert the bricks texture from sRGB to linear RGB prior to senting it to {jit.gl.pbr}.
 I'm not doing it because {jit.gl.pbr} internally converts the textures to the correct color space automatically.
-If i would have used {jit.gl.material} instead, i should have teaken care of converting the texture to the correct color space.
+If i would have used {jit.gl.material} instead, i should have teaken care of converting the texture to the correct color space myself.

 ![](./images/visual-quality_011.png)